 The Athletic Department receives contributions in support of various intercollegiate sports programs.
-Contributions for the Athletic Department are remitted to the University of Wisconsin Foundation (the Foundation) which is the official not-for-profit fund raising corporation for the University of Wisconsin-Madison.
+Contributions for the Athletic Department are primarily remitted to the University of Wisconsin Foundation (the Foundation) which is the official not-for-profit fund raising corporation for the University of Wisconsin-Madison.
+Periodically, Athletic related contributions are directed to the University instead of the Foundation.
+These funds are deposited in the UW System Trust Funds, which are managed by the State of Wisconsin Investment Board (SWIB).